abearcodes/Valheim/ABearCodes.Valheim.SimpleRecycling/ThunderStoreResources/README.md

 # Default value: true
 NotifyOnSalvagingImpediments = true

+## If enabled, will display the experimental work in progress crafting tab UI
+## Enabled by default.
+# Setting type: Boolean
+# Default value: true
+EnableExperimentalCraftingTabUI = true

+## If enabled, it will hide equipped items in the crafting tab.
+## This does not make the item recyclable and only influences whether or not it's shown.
+## Enabled by default.
+# Setting type: Boolean
+# Default value: true
+HideRecipesForEquippedItems = true

+## If enabled, it will hide hotbar items in the crafting tab.
+## Enabled by default.
+# Setting type: Boolean
+# Default value: true
+IgnoreItemsOnHotbar = true

+## If enabled, will filter all recycling recipes based on the crafting station
+## used to produce said item.
+Main purpose of this is to prevent showing food
+## as a recyclable item, but can be extended further if needed.
+## Enabled by default
+# Setting type: Boolean
+# Default value: true
+StationFilterEnabled = true

+## Comma separated list of crafting stations (by their "piece name")
+## recipes from which should be ignored in regards to recycling.
+## Main purpose of this is to prevent showing food as a recyclable item,
+## but can be extended further if needed.
+##
+## Full list of stations used in recipes as of 0.147.3:
+## - identifier: `$piece_forge` in game name: Forge
+## - identifier: `$piece_workbench` in game name: Workbench
+## - identifier: `$piece_cauldron` in game name: Cauldron
+## - identifier: `$piece_stonecutter` in game name: Stonecutter
+##
+## Use the identifiers, not the in game names (duh!)
+# Setting type: String
+# Default value: $piece_cauldron
+StationFilterList = $piece_cauldron

 [zDebug]

 ## If enabled will dump a complete detailed recycling report every time.
 This is taxing in terms